bobboteck/jetbot_ros_webconsole/README.md

 sudo apt-get install ros-melodic-roswww ros-melodic-rosbridge-server
 ```

-Go in the Source folder of your workspace and clone this repository:
+Go in the Source folder of your workspace and clone this repository, for rexample:

 ```shell
 cd ~/workspace/catkin_ws/src